MillionConcepts/quickseries/README.md

 series approximations of locally-continuous univariate mathematical functions.
 `quickseries`is in alpha; bug reports are appreciated.

-Install from source using `python setup.py`.
+Install from source using `pip install .`.
 Dependencies are also described in a Conda `environment.yml` file.

 Further documentation forthcoming.